 Disk Management is a Microsoft Windows utility first introduced in Windows XP as a replacement for the fdisk command.
 It enables users to view and manage the disk drives installed in their computer and the partitions associated with those drives.
 As can be seen in the picture below, each drive is displayed followed by the layout, type, file system, status, capacity, free space, % free, and fault tolerance.

 How to open Windows Disk Management

-- Click the Start button and access the Run option.
+- Click Start and access the Run option.
 You can also press Windows key + R on the keyboard to open the Run option.